Altus AVA: Topography

 The principle viticultural area in use at this time is on top of St. Mary's Mountain, also known as Pond Creek Mountain; it has been referred to as "the cradle of Altus, the village known for its wine."
 It is a plateau extending approximately 5 mi east to west, and approximately 3+1/2 mi north to south, at elevations between 800 and 900 ft.
 Other vineyards are located around the mountain at elevations of 500 and 700 ft.
 Presently there are approximately 800 acre of grapes under cultivation in the area surrounding Altus.

 Climate

 The climate of the Altus area is significantly affected by several geographic features which distinguish it from surrounding areas.
 The ridges of the Boston Mountains to the north provide a barrier against the penetration of cold air from the north in the winter, and the Arkansas River Valley traps warm air in the summer.
 Nearby Ozark, (elevation 400 feet) has an average of 213 frost-free growing days a year.
 It has been observed that growers in the hills around Altus enjoy additional frost-free growing days because the colder air sinks to the river valley, and forces warmer air into the hills in the early spring and late fall.
 Approximately 45 in of rainfall yearly provides plentiful moisture, so that irrigation is not always necessary.
+The plant hardiness zones are 7b and 8a.